 If you operate a share plan or there has been any type of equity transaction, involving UK employees or directors you will almost certainly have to submit a return to HMRC by 6 July to report all transactions in Employment Related Securities (ERS), also known as Share Plan Reporting.
 Private and listed companies should report annually.
 Where plans are operated by parent companies, the parent or a UK employing company should report.

 Reportable transactions range from formal share plan activity to the acquisition of loan notes, gift of shares and disposals of shares for more than market value.
 The reporting obligation exists for private and listed companies and HMRC is increasingly looking at the correlation between payroll, corporation tax deductions and share plan reporting.
-This year there will be additional attention applied to any company using net settlement following the updated HMRC guidance on how to report this.
-As net settlement is typically a US plan feature, we would suggest all UK subsidiaries of US listed companies pay careful attention to the reporting requirements this year.

 When is the Share Plan Reporting deadline?

 Transactions for each tax year should be included in the ERS return for that year which must be submitted by 6 July following the end of that tax year.

 What are the penalties for a late return?

 Penalties increase over time with £100 penalty for missing the 6 July deadline, £300 penalty issued on 6 October and a further £300 issued on 6 January.
 Daily penalties can then be applied from 6 April or 9 months after the deadline however we have never seen these applied in practice.
 The biggest risk for late returns is the additional attention from HMRC.
 We are seeing increasing levels of ERS compliance checks.
 Don’t take the risk of submitting your return late – now is the time to get prepared.
 Latest HMRC figures show that over one third of returns were submitted late.

 BDO can help you with Share Plan Reporting